Lyric Language Specification

 done

-Note: break and continue are legal only inside loops.
+Note: break and continue are legal only inside for and given loops.
 They are implemented as control flow signals (not exceptions) and cannot be caught by try/catch blocks.

 Functions can be declared in two ways: